shreeya5/G31-ENGG1340-/README.md

 Where: Worldwide, since this is a public repo

 Why: Because we are truly passionate about this project and believe personally in its aims, methods and implementation.

+We will use C++ to build this program
+The program shall be built in stages with each stage being built in around a week and will be completed by the the 27th of April, 2019.
+For project details, scroll down to Program Features.

 ## Program Features: